Precision Mensuration

 granite surface plate being zeroed

-using a 1" gage block.
-If possible, move the part not the gage when
+using a 1" gauge block.
+If possible, move the

 For highest

-Starrett is a nice combination on a surface plate.
+Starrett base are an accurate combination on a surface plate.

 top of the solid jaw can also be used.